 (B) The catalog of federal domestic assistance (CFDA) is 17.277.

 (C) ODJFS will communicate the grant availability and liquidation periods for this allocation through the county finance information system (CFIS).
 Funds must be expended within the period of performance and disbursed and reported no later than the end of the liquidation period.

 (D) ODJFS negotiates the scope of services to be provided with an NDWG with the United States department of labor (DOL).
 The services are based on the needs of the targeted population covered by the NDWG, information provided by the local area where the event(s) occurred, and other relevant circumstances.
 NDWG funds are generally used for the following services:

-(1) Intensive, and training services authorized in the WIA sections 134(d) and 173.
+(1) Career and training services as defined in sections 134(c)(2) and (c)(3) of WIOA;

 (4) Disaster projects and short term relief employment.

 (E) Local areas that have identified the need for NDWG assistance must submit a formal request to ODJFS in accordance with the following procedures:

 (1) Requests can be submitted at any time during the program year (PY).

 (2) Requests must be developed by or in conjunction with the LWDB and chief elected official(s) of the local area(s) in which the proposed project is to operate.